 Perhaps most crucially however, are its rugged credentials.
-It’s waterproof down to 15 metres, shockproof from a height of 2.1metres, crushproof to 100kg and freeze proof to minus 10 degrees celcius.
+It’s waterproof down to 15 metres, shockproof from a height of 2.1metres, crushproof to 100kg and freeze proof to minus 10 degrees celsius.

-It’s got a 12 million pixel sensor, and a three-inch LCD screen.
-Image quality is great – and it all fits snugly inside your pocket.
+It’s got a 18.1 million pixel sensor, and a three-inch LCD screen.
+It’s pretty solid all round – and it all fits snugly inside your pocket.

-Here’s another camera with a 30x optical zoom lens.
-That gives you great flexibility to shoot a range of different subjects at different focal lengths.
+Taking its design cues from the popular RX100 series, here’s another camera with a 30x optical zoom lens – covering a focal range of 27-720mm, which gives you great flexibility to shoot a range of different subjects at different focal lengths.

 Street price: £550

 Panasonic’s new TZ100 introduces a new segment into the travel compact camera market.
 A camera with a large sensor but also a reasonably lengthy zoom.
 Although a 10x optical zoom isn’t as long as the 30x optical zooms on the market, when you consider that most one-inch compact cameras have 3x or 4x optical zooms, you begin to see why this is such an appealing prospect.

 With that larger sensor, along with manual control and raw format shooting, you should have something which produces very high image quality.
 It’s also travel friendly thanks to its small size, and the 10x optical zoom gives you a good degree of flexibility.

 Canon G7X Mark II